opensearch-project/documentation-website/_ingest-pipelines/index.md

 OpenSearch ingest pipelines perform actions on indexes and are preferred for use cases involving pre-processing simple datasets, [machine learning (ML) processors]({{site.url}}{{site.baseurl}}/ingest-pipelines/processors/sparse-encoding/), and [vector embedding processors]({{site.url}}{{site.baseurl}}/ingest-pipelines/processors/text-image-embedding/).
 OpenSearch ingest pipelines are recommended for simple data pre-processing and small datasets.

-Data Prepper is the preferred data ingestion tool for OpenSearch.
-Data Prepper is recommended for any data processing that it supports and for use cases involving the transferring and fetching of large datasets and complex data pre-processing.
-Refer to the [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/) documentation to learn more information.
+Data Prepper is the preferred data ingestion tool for OpenSearch and is recommended for any data processing that it supports and for use cases involving the transfer and fetching of large datasets and complex data pre-processing.
+Refer to the [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/) documentation for more information.

 OpenSearch ingest pipelines can only be managed using [ingest API operations]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/index/).
 {: .note}